nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 # User Guide

-SplitLah is a desktop app with a Command Line Interface (CLI) for splitting bills amongst users after a group outing.
+SplitLah is a desktop app with a Command Line Interface (CLI) for splitting bills amongst users after a group outing, where each group outings can consist of several activities with different people paying the bill for each activity.
-Your group outings can consist of several activities with different people paying the bill for each activity; SplitLah does the work of calculating how much each participant owes and whom they must pay at the end of the activity.
+SplitLah does the work of calculating how much each participant owes and whom they must pay at the end of the activity.
 You will no longer have to waste time doing these calculations by hand, leaving you with more time to spend with your friends.

-SplitLah consolidates all debts intelligently so they can be paid off with the fewest number of transactions possible, so you spend less time making pointless transactions.
-SplitLah remembers this information by saving all activities and transactions to the disk, so you can look up past activities anytime.
+SplitLah also consolidates all debts intelligently so that they can be paid off with the fewest number of transactions possible, helping you to reduce time spent on making pointless transactions.
+To help you look up past activities at any time, SplitLah remembers your information by saving all your sessions and activities to a save file.
 If you can type fast, SplitLah can manage your outings faster than apps using a Graphical User Interface (GUI).

 ## Contents
 * [User Guide](#user-guide)